 There can be many types of Zero-Day Attacks.
-This includes attacking a system to gain access on it, injecting a malware, spyware, or adware.
+This includes attacking a system to gain access to it, injecting malware, spyware, or adware.
 This attack is done before the manufacturer is even aware of the vulnerability and hence there is a sense of emergency to patch it up.

 Once the patch is made available, the vulnerability is no longer a “Zero Day vulnerability”.

-A Zero Day vulnerability is usually detected either by hackers or by some third-party security firm.
-In case of hackers, they make good use of vulnerability until it is fixed.
-In case a third party security firm discovers a Zero Day Flaw or a Zero Day Vulnerability, they inform the manufacturers of the software or hardware system so that they can rush to work on a fix, usually known as a Zero Day patch, and give it some time to patch it.
+A Zero-Day vulnerability is usually detected either by hackers or by some third-party security firm.
+In the case of hackers, they make good use of vulnerability until it is fixed.
+In case a third-party security firm discovers a Zero-Day Flaw or a Zero-Day Vulnerability, they inform the manufacturers of the software or hardware system so that they can rush to work on a fix, usually known as a Zero-Day patch, and give it some time to patch it.

 How Microsoft deals with Vulnerabilities

 Normally, there is a Patch Tuesday at Microsoft.Microsoft uses various terms to describe the software updates and patches released by it.
 On every second Tuesday of a month, Microsoft releases a set of patches or fixes that apply to its range of products, including the Windows operating system.
 The patches are normally for vulnerabilities or problems found in case of routine software life cycle maintenance.

 A Security Update is a widely released fix for a product-specific, security-related vulnerability.
 Security vulnerabilities are rated based on their severity.
 The severity rating is indicated in the Microsoft security bulletin as critical, important, moderate, or low.

 Then there are Critical releases of patches that come out of the turn.
 If there is something very critical and cannot wait for next Patch Tuesday, Microsoft issues a Security Advisory along with a patch, which is usually aimed at patching up Zero-Day vulnerabilities, referred by third-party security firms.